robseb/HPS2FPGAmapping/README.md

 		// CAN-> TX
 		ALT_IOBUF can0_tx_iobuf (.i(can0_tx), .oe(1'b1), .o(), .io(ARDUINO_IO[8]));
 	  ````
-	* This Top-level Verilog file is also avalibil inisde my Github repository
+	* This Top-level Verilog file is also available inside my Github repository
 	* Save the file

 	### Generating the Bitstream for configuration with u-boot and Linux
-	* **Start the Compalation process** of the previosly builded Quartus Prime project
+	* **Start the Compilation process** of the previously builded Quartus Prime project
-	*  I n case of an **HPS I/O Fitting error** run flowing TCL Script manuely
+	*  In case of an **HPS I/O Fitting error** run following TCL Script manually
 	   --> *Tools/TCL Script .../.../hps_sdram_p0:pin_assignments.tcl*
 	*  In case of **Error 14566**: "*The Fitter cannot place 1 periphery component(s) due to conflicts with existing constraints*"
 		  * Run following TCL Command:
 			    ````shell
 		set_global_assignment -name AUTO_RESERVE_CLKUSR_FOR_CALIBRATION OF````
-	 *   To use FPGA I/O-Pins with the HPS is a FPGA configuration nessary
+	 *   To use FPGA I/O-Pins with the HPS is a FPGA configuration necessary
-	 * Both posibile ways requiere diffrent  "*.raw*"-files
+	 * Both possible ways requiere different  "*.raw*"-files
 		 * For **configuration during the Boot with u-boot** use these export settings:
 			-   Type: `Raw Binary File (.rbf)`
 			-   Mode: `Passive Paralle x8
-		 * For **configuration of the FPGA with _Linux_** use these export settings:
+		 * For **configuration of the FPGA with Linux** use these export settings:
 				-   Type: `Raw Binary File (.rbf)`
 				-   Mode: `Passive Paralle x16`
 	*  Use the export function of Quartus prime to generate these two files
-	*  For more informations see [here](https://github.com/robseb/rsyocto/blob/master/doc/guides/6_newFPGAconf.md)
+	*  For more informations look [here](https://github.com/robseb/rsyocto/blob/master/doc/guides/6_newFPGAconf.md)

-Now is the configuration of the FPGA fabric done.
-But to load this configuration and interact with them must bee two diffent boodlader and a embedded Linux system build.
-To help to simplyfy this huge development effort I dessigned for my own open *rsYocto* - Linux system a building system.
-All compunets are pre-build and can by chnaged randomly later on.
-Internaly is then the Altera `make_sdimage.py` scriped called to put all compunets together and to build the final image.
+Now the configuration of the FPGA fabric is done.
+But to load this configuration and interact with it two different boodloaders and a embedded Linux system must be built.
+To help to simplify this huge development effort I designed for my own open *rsYocto* - Linux system a building system.
+All components are pre-built and can by changed randomly later on.
+Internally the Altera `make_sdimage.py` script is called to put all components together and to build the final image.

-You can use the *rsYocto-Building script* with all compunets included.
-Then you need only to replace the `socfpga_nano.rbf`file ( FPGA configuration file written by the secoundry bootloader) and optinaly the `socfpga_nano_linux.rbf`file (FPGA configuration file can by written with Linux) with your files.
-The usige of this Building system is desicred and avibibil on the [*rsYocto*-Github repository](https://github.com/robseb/rsyocto) in [**Step by step guide 5**](https://github.com/robseb/rsyocto/blob/master/doc/guides/6_newFPGAconf.md).
+You can use the *rsYocto-Building script* with all components included.
+Then you only need to replace the files you want to change.
+To include the previously built FPGA configuration files with the `socfpga_nano.rbf`file (FPGA configuration file written by the secondary bootloader) and optionally the`socfpga_nano_linux.rbf`file (FPGA configuration file can by written by Linux) with your files.
+The using of this building system is described and availible on the [*rsYocto*-Github repository](https://github.com/robseb/rsyocto) in [**Step by step guide 5**](https://github.com/robseb/rsyocto/blob/master/doc/guides/6_newFPGAconf.md).

 In the next parts I show the building process in details.
-If you want to do building parts at your own you only need to change this SD-folder files with yours.
-Then can you build your Linux image with rsyocto building script.
+You can skip this guide and use the final SD-folder with all necessary components included.

 # 2. part: Building of the primary bootloader with Intel EDS

-The job of the primary botloader is the configuration of the HPS and the Enabling of all choosen Hard-IP compunets.
-During the boot of this bootloader is the SDRAM-memory system started and the secoundery Bootloader (u-boot) loaded.
+The job of the primary bootloader is the configuration of the HPS and the enabling of all choosen Hard-IP components.
+During the boot of this bootloader the SDRAM-memory system starts and the secondary bootloader (u-boot) is loaded.
-For the Building of this bootloader provides Intel within EDS a tool called "**BSP-Editor**".
+For the Building of this bootloader Intel provides within EDS a tool called "**BSP-Editor**".
-The following illustration shows Intel EDS BSP Generator Flow for Cyclone V FPGAs:
+The following illustration shows the Intel EDS BSP Generator Flow for Cyclone V FPGAs:
 [ Iustration Guide p.32]

-### Instalation of Intel EDS
+### Installation of Intel EDS
-The Intel Embedded Development Sutite (EDS) works with Windows and Linux.
-My prefered Verison is **Ubuntu** Linux running as a Virtual Machine
+The Intel Embedded Development Suite (EDS) works with Windows and Linux.
+I prefere **Ubuntu** Linux running as a Virtual Machine.

 *  Download Intel FPGA SoC EDS for Linux
 	*  [Download Link](http://fpgasoftware.intel.com/](http://fpgasoftware.intel.com/soceds/18.1/?edition=standard&platform=linux&download_manager=direct)
-	* For this Tutorial is EDS Version 18 used
+	* For this tutorial the EDS Version 18 is used
 * Install Intel EDS
-	* Run following Linux shell command to start the instaler
+	* Run following Linux shell command to start the installer [Version change]
 		````bash
 		chmod +x SoCEDSSetup-19.1.0.670-linux.run
 		sudo ./SoCEDSSetup-19.1.0.670-linux.run
 		````
-	* At the end of the instalation process uncheck: “*Launch DS-5 installation*”, [ Iustration Guide p.16]
+	* At the end of the installation process uncheck: “*Launch DS-5 installation*”, [ Iustration Guide p.16]

-### Generating of of the primary bootloader with Intel EDS
+### Generation of the primary bootloader with Intel EDS
-*	Start with this Command the Intel EDS shell:
+*	Start with this command the Intel EDS shell:
 	 ````bash
 		 cd ~/intelFPGA/18.1/embedded
 		 sudo ./embedded_comand_shell.sh